meshcloud/meshcloud-docs/paas/services/backup/configuration.md

 ```

 ## Configure a File Endpoint
-When you have completed the checklist successfully the next
+When you have completed the checklist successfully the next steps involve the creation of a File Endpoint.
+To create a new File Endpoint, please use the URL above from `cf service yourServiceName` and open it in a Browser.

+1. The Dashboard page is loading after you have entered the Dashboard URL.
+2. When you are logged in, you will directly be redirected to the Dashboard Overview.
+If you are not logged in, you will be redirected to the Meshfed SSO Login.
+To login, please read

 ## Configure a Backup Plan